-- 1 Nostalgia (something old)
+- 1 Sky

-- 2 Child/Children (portrait-casual or at play)
+- 2 Family Pet

-- 3 Sky (sunrise/sunset, unusual color, etc.)
+- 3 Montana Land

-- 4 Family pet
+- 4 Wild Animal

-- 5 Door/Doors
+- 5 Cowboy-Cowgirl Pride

-- 6 Wild animals (natural habitat)
+- 6 Fashion

 - 7 Flower or Flowers

 - 8 Water

 - 9 My happy place

-- 10 Candid, (Not posed, subject is unaware)
+- 10 Candid, not posed subject is unaware

 - 11 Action

-- 12 Montana Lands
+- 12 The rule of thirds

 - 13 Creative use of light

 - 14 Black and white

 - 15 Tools of a trade

 - 16 Detail

 - 17 Jobs

 - 18 Silhouette

-- 19 The color: Purple (most of the photo should be this color, no flowers/foliage)
+- 19 Brown, most of photo should be color, no flowers/

 - 20 Birds

-- 21 Insects (think beyond moths and butterflies)
+- 21 Insects, think beyond moths and butterflies

 - 22 Scene for a calendar page

 - 23 Weather

-- 24 Wild card (your favorite photo taken within the last year)
+- 24 Wild card, your favorite photo taken in last year

-- 25 Farm Animal
+- 25 Farm Animal 26 Camoflage

-- 26 Camouflage (something in nature appearing hidden)

-- 27 Product (something you would see in a commercial)
+- 27 Photo bomb, something unexpected in the background

-- 28 Head Shot (from the neck up)
+- 28 Head shot, from the neck up

-- 29 Cell phone photo or trail camera photo
+- 29 Cell phone photo, trail cam photo

-- 30 Digital Alteration State on tag what you did
+- 30 Digital alteration, state on tag what you did

-GRAND CHAMPION RIBBON - \$10 and RESERVE CHAMPION RIBBON - \$8 awarded for Class 2 Amateur Class 3 Tweens and Teens
+GRAND CHAMPION RIBBON - \$10 and RESERVE CHAMPION RIBBON - \$8 awarded for

-Class 4 - Youth (9 and younger)
+Class 1 Advanced Class 2 Amateur Class 3 Tweens and Teens Class 4 - Youth (9 and younger)

-DEPARTMENT K - NEEDLEWORK LINDA ANDERSON, SUPERINTENDENT
+DEPARTMENT K - NEEDLEWORK SHANNON HUTCHINSON, SUPERINTENDENT

 Articles competing for prizes must be made by person exhibiting.
-Exhibits limited to persons from Custer County and adjoining counties.
+Exhibits limited to persons from the 14 counties of Eastern Montana and adjoining counties.
 Only one item per person can be entered in each lot.
 Each exhibitor must fill out own entry blanks and tags if capable.
 Articles previously exhibited at this Fair cannot be reentered!
 All articles exhibited must have been completed after Sept.
 1 last year.
 Exhibits should be clean and well pressed.
 If unworthy, no premium will be awarded.
 Put tags on with safety pins.